loveencounterflow/desql/README.md

-Furthermore, there's `pos1` which gives the offset (character count) of the respective production, `txt` (the part of the query string being annotated), and `path` which traces the tree traversal akin to a path to a file in a file system (e.g. `-cview-q-qo-t` can be read as `/create-view/query/query-organization/terminal`, a path shared by both `order` and `by`; names have been taken from the `rhombic` parser).
+Furthermore, there's `pos1` which gives the offset (character count) of the respective production, `txt` (the part of the query string being annotated), and `path` which traces the tree traversal akin to a path in a file system (e.g. `-cview-q-qo-t` can be read as `/create-view/query/query-organization/terminal`, a path shared by both `order` and `by`; names have been taken from the `rhombic` parser).
 All nodes end in `-t` for `terminal` because all non-terminal nodes have been filtered out for conciseness.

 ![](art/Screenshot%202022-02-17%20at%2011.18.31.png)